10 Things I Wish I Knew Before Laser Tattoo Removal

-3. Location of your Tattoo.
+3. Location of your tattoo.

-In most cases location does matter.
+In most cases, location does matter.
 Fading is generally slower for tattoos located further down the arms or legs as they are further from the heart.
 The closer the tattoo is to the heart the better circulation, therefore better results.

-MORE: 8 Tips to Avoid TattooRegret
+Related: 8 Tips to Avoid Tattoo Regret

-5. Educate yourself on the different types of lasers.
+5. Educate yourself on the different lasers.

 6. What to expect after a treatment.

-There are a handful of symptoms you might see post-treatment.
-Among them are blisters, swelling, raising of the tattoo, pinpoint bleeding, redness, and/or temporary darkening.
-Not to worry, though.
-These are common and usually subside within one to two weeks.
-If they don't, talk to your doctor.
+There are a handful of symptoms you might see post-treatment, including blisters, swelling, raising of the tattoo, pinpoint bleeding, redness, and temporary darkening.
+These are common and usually subside within a couple weeks.
+As always, consult your doctor with concerns.

-7. Be aware of the potential side effects.
+7. Be aware of potential side effects.

 8. The darkening effect is real.

-9. There's a higher risk of hypopigmentation with tattoo removal on darker skin tones.
+9. There's a higher risk of hypo-pigmentation with tattoo removal on darker skin tones.

-10. Ask questions and ask for photos.
+10. Ask questions and to see before and after photos.

 Laser tattoo removal is generally safe when performed by a qualified technician or doctor.
 During your consultation, don't be afraid to ask about all the potential side effects and risks based on your situation.
 You should always ask to see before and after pictures from other clients with similar skin types and tattoos.
 These steps will help you set realistic expectations.